Causes of Infertility: Ovulation Dysfunction

-At IVF Plano, Dr. James Douglas evaluates patients to identify why they cannot conceive so that he can recommend the appropriate treatment and help them conceive.
+In our Plano IVF Center, Dr. James Douglas evaluates patients to identify why they cannot conceive so that he can recommend the appropriate treatment and help them conceive.
 Female infertility can be caused by a variety of factors, including ovulation dysfunction.
 When ovulation doesn’t occur regularly or fails to happen at all, Dr. Douglas may diagnose ovulation dysfunction.

 What is ovulation dysfunction?